FlyCuteBird/MTCN/README.md

-# Source code of MTCN
+# The source code of MTCN